ashlinrichardson/cloude_decom/README.md

 ### Running the method on other data

 ## Thanks
 Thanks to [Eric Pottier](https://scholar.google.it/citations?hl=en&user=wObZqM0AAAAJ&view_op=list_works&sortby=pubdate) and JAXA for providing ALOS-1 quad-pol data over San Fransisco, California.
+Please [click here] to see other sample data generously provided by Dr. Pottier.

 # Contributing
 At your convenience, please be welcome to: